telerik/kendo-ui-core/docs/aspnet-mvc/helpers/chart/scaffolding.md

 ---
 title: Scaffolding
-page_title: How to use the Kendo UI Scaffolder extension.
+page_title: Scaffolding | Kendo UI Chart HtmlHelper
-description: Learn how to scaffold Kendo UI Chart for ASP.NET MVC using the Kendo UI Scaffolder extension for Visual Studio.
+description: "Scaffold the Kendo UI Chart for ASP.NET MVC using the Kendo UI Scaffolder extension for Visual Studio."
 slug: scaffoldingchart_aspnetmvc
+position: 3
 ---

-# Chart Scaffolding
+# Scaffolding

-The following tutorial shows how to scaffold a Kendo UI Chart for ASP.NET MVC using the **Kendo UI Scaffolder** Visual Studio extension.
+This article demonstrates how to scaffold a Kendo UI Chart for ASP.NET MVC by using the Kendo UI Scaffolder Visual Studio extension.

 > **Important**
+>
-> The Kendo UI Scaffolder will not include the required **UI for ASP.NET MVC** files to the project.
-You could achieve this automatically using the [Telerik UI for ASP.NET MVC Visual Studio Extensions](/aspnet-mvc/vs-integration/introduction) or manually as demonstrated [here](/aspnet-mvc/asp-net-mvc-5).
+> The Kendo UI Scaffolder will not include the required `UI for ASP.NET MVC` files to the project.
+To achieve this automatically, use the [Telerik UI for ASP.NET MVC Visual Studio extensions]({% slug overview_aspnetmvc %}).
+To achieve this manually, refer to [this article]({% slug aspnetmvc5_aspnetmvc %}).

 ## Getting Started

+Below are listed the steps for you to follow when scaffolding the Kendo UI Chart for ASP.NET MVC.

+### Create a New ASP.NET MVC Application

-1. Create a new ASP.NET MVC application, include an Entity Framework Data Model and add **Telerik UI for ASP.NET MVC**.
-If you have already done so, you can skip to the next step, otherwise you can follow the first 4 steps of the [following tutorial](/aspnet-mvc/helpers/chart/overview#getting-started).
+Create a new ASP.NET MVC application.
+Include an Entity Framework Data Model and add `Telerik UI for ASP.NET MVC`.
+If you have already done so, you can move on to next step.
+Otherwise, follow the steps of the [steps described in the Getting Started section of this article]({% slug overview_charthelper_aspnetmvc %}).

+### Generate the Chart Controller

-2. Right click on the location where the Chart Controller should be generated and select **Add | New Scaffolded item...** from the displayed menu.
-In this example we will generate it in the **Controllers** folder.
+Right-click the location where the Chart Controller should be generated.
+Select **Add** > **New Scaffolded item...** from the displayed menu.
+In this example, you are going to generate it in the **Controllers** folder.

+**Figure 1.
+A new scaffolded item**

 ![New Scaffolded Item](/aspnet-mvc/images/scaffolding/new_scaffolded_item.png)

+### Select the Scaffolder

-3. Select **Kendo UI Scaffolder** from the list of available scaffolders.
+Select **Kendo UI Scaffolder** from the list of available scaffolders.

+**Figure 2.
+The Kendo UI Scaffolder**

 ![Kendo UI Scaffolder](/aspnet-mvc/images/scaffolding/kendo_ui_scaffolder.png)

+### Select the Chart

-4. Select Kendo UI Chart from the available widgets to scaffold on the left:
+Select the Kendo UI Chart from the available widgets to the left to scaffold.

+**Figure 3.
+The Kendo UI Chart Scaffolder**

 ![Kendo UI Chart Scaffolder](/aspnet-mvc/helpers/chart/images/scaffolding/kendo_ui_chart.png)

+### Set Model and Data Context Options

-5. On the next screen you will be presented with the Model and Data Context options.
+On the next screen, you are presented with the Model and Data Context options.

-    - First enter the Controller and View names.
+**Step 1** Enter the Controller and View names.

+**Figure 4.
+The Grid options**

 ![Grid options](/aspnet-mvc/helpers/grid/images/scaffolding/kendo_ui_grid1.png)

-    - The **Model Class** DropDownList will contain all model types from the active project.
-In this example we will list products in the Chart.
+**Step 2** The **Model Class** DropDownList contains all model types from the active project.
+In this example, you are going to list products in the Chart.
 Select the **Product** entity.

+**Figure 5.
+The Model class**

 ![Model Class](/aspnet-mvc/helpers/grid/images/scaffolding/model_class.png)

-    - From the **Data Context Class** DropDownList you could select the **Entity Framework Data Model** class to be used.
-In this example it is **NorthwindEntities**.
+**Step 3** From the **Data Context Class** DropDownList, select the **Entity Framework Data Model** class to be used.
+In this example, it is **NorthwindEntities**.

+**Figure 6.
+The Data Context class**

 ![Data Context Class](/aspnet-mvc/helpers/grid/images/scaffolding/data_context_class.png)

+### Use View Model Objects

-6. This step is optional.
-In some scenarios it is convenient to use view model objects instead of the entities returned by Entity Framework.
+(Optional) In some scenarios it is convenient to use view model objects instead of the entities returned by Entity Framework.
 If this is the case, check the **Use an existing ViewModel** checkbox.
-This will present you with a DropDownList similar to the first one, from which you could select the ViewModel to be used.
+This presents you with a DropDownList similar to the first one, from which select the ViewModel to be used.

-    - If you have not yet created it, add a new class to the `~/Models` folder.
+**Step 1** If you have not yet created it, add a new class to the `~/Models` folder.
 Name it `ProductViewModel`.

+###### Example

 	        public class ProductViewModel
 	        {